 Remember back in the day when iPods were all the rage?
-Apple’s very first incursion outside of computers was a welcome addition to the world of music players, and for a few years it seemed like everybody was getting one.
+Apple’s very first foray outside of computers was a welcome addition to the world of music players, and for a few years it seemed like everybody was getting one.

 I joined the hype and purchased my iPod Classic in 2008.
 It was my very first Apple device, and I was more than happy to jump on the bandwagon.
 Moreover, I was ecstatic to not have to lug around cases full of CDs in my luggage, which I had been known to do several times.

 It turned out to be more than a music player.
 My iPod proved a valuable asset when I set off on a backpacking trip to southern Africa.
-I stored a copy of my passport, travel itinerary and medical insurance in its photo folder, meaning that I could show it as proof of identity at a highway checkpoint in Mozambique with no need for a computer.
+I stored a copy of my passport, travel itinerary, and medical insurance in its photo folder, meaning that I could show it as proof of identity at a highway checkpoint in Mozambique with no need for a computer.

-The 80GB of storage allowed me to upload movies that have saved my sanity in more than one traffic jam and broken-down minivan.
+The 80GB of storage allowed me to upload movies that saved my sanity in more than one traffic jam and broken-down minivan.
 The battery lasted forever, even when I spent days at a time without seeing a power outlet.

 Our happy relationship hit a bump, though, when I purchased my very first iPhone three years later.
 After all, I thought, who would carry two things when you could just have one?

 I thought I would go down that route, and stuck my iPod in a drawer the day I held my newly-acquired iPhone in my hands.
 I uploaded some of my music to my shiny new toy (granted, there wasn’t space for much, but I figured I could switch regularly if I felt like it), and off I went to take the train as I did every day.

 Something was off in this new partnership, though.
 When I reached school a twenty-minute ride later, my phone’s battery was almost gone.
 It didn’t stop there: within days, my phone complained that almost all of its 16GB storage was full.